 Edward Lord is a sports administrator, politician, non-executive director, and equality campaigner.

 He is chairman of the Group Board of the Amateur Swimming Association, England’s national governing body for swimming, diving, water polo and synchronised swimming.
-He is also a member of the Football Association’s Inclusion Advisory Board and chairs the London FA Inclusion Advisory Group and specialist anti-discrimination disciplinary commissions for other county FAs.
+He was a member of the Football Association’s Inclusion Advisory Board from December 2013 to September 2014 and chairs the London FA’s Inclusion Advisory Group and is on the chairmen’s panel for specialist anti-discrimination disciplinary commissions for other county FAs.

 Edward is chair of Capital Ambition, a £38 million investment fund supporting improvement and innovation projects in London’s local authorities.
 He is a non-executive director and former chairman of Local Partnerships LLP, the commercial and efficiency taskforce jointly owned by HM Treasury and the Local Government Association.
 He is also a non-executive director of Social Investment Business Ltd and the Adventure Capital Fund, and was formerly on the boards of Parkwood Holdings plc and Whittington Hospital NHS Trust, where he was deputy chairman.